 - Individual Therapy.
 A therapist that specializes in dealing with one-on-one discussions can provide tips to parents on how they can spend quality time for themselves.
 They are taught self-care strategies and routines and are also given advice on how to better deal with their children in a way that doesn’t overwhelm them.

 - Couples Therapy.
+According to Julie Williams, Psy.D.
+“Even better, these insights and skills that you’ll gain from marriage counseling and couples therapy can have great and lasting benefits in your other relationships, including in your relationships with colleagues, children, and other family members.”
 Sometimes, parents find it more significant when they go to therapy initially for their own concerns first before they move forward to family therapy.
 This can strengthen their bond as couples, and they will be more resilient and capable of handling family issues.
 A couples’ therapist also guides partners in resolving misunderstandings about raising a child.

 - Parenting Classes.
 These are sessions that involve discussions on how to help parents improve their children’s performance in school, teach them discipline and communication skills, and keep them away from substance use.